 Sonia Scalf Cardiovascular Manager: Non-Invasive/EKG and Structural Heart/Valve Clinic

-Our experienced valve coordinators are compassionate, patient-focused individuals who are dedicated to supporting patients throughout their journey.
+Our experienced valve coordinators are compassionate and patient-focused individuals dedicated to supporting patients throughout their journey.
 If there are any questions about our program, please don't hesitate to call 205-877-2901 for assistance.

 The "Heart Team" approach means team members meet with patients during clinic visits to develop a patient-centered, comprehensive plan, including the latest treatment options.

-A highly trained team of specialists from multiple heart and vascular specialties at Brookwood and Princeton, work together with patients on a care plan.
-Depending on the hospital, the care team may include cardiothoracic surgeons, interventional cardiologists,
+Experienced heart and vascular doctors at Brookwood and Princeton work together with patients on a care plan.
+Depending on the hospital, the care team may include cardiothoracic surgeons, interventional cardiologists, and cardiac imaging radiologists.

 Some locations within the Baptist Health system offer nursing care before, during and after the procedure as well as ongoing education.

 The multidisciplinary physician team at Brookwood Baptist Medical Center includes: